github/training-kit/paths/open-source/01-wheretobegin.md

   ### Step One (Ways to Contribute)
   More detail/guidance on this section can be found in **Open Sources** below.
+  Answer yes or no to the following questions.

   - Do you like planning events?
   - Do you like to design?